meceware/meceware.com/docs/custom-js-css-gutenberg.md

 ![Add Custom JS & CSS Block With Gutenberg](assets/custom-js-css-gutenberg/add-compressed.gif "Add Custom JS & CSS Block With Gutenberg")

-## Javascript
+## JavaScript

-* Easily add your custom Javascript code to the page.
+* Easily add your custom JavaScript code to the page.
 * Minify the output.
-* Write in Modern Javascript (Babel) and it will be converted to ES2015 on the fly.
+* Write in Modern JavaScript (Babel) and it will be converted to ES2015 on the fly.
-* Easily add custom Javascript files to the page, including specified dependencies.
+* Easily add custom JavaScript files to the page, including specified dependencies.

-### Inline Javascript Code
+### Inline JavaScript Code

-The specified Javascript code is placed where the block is at the output.
+The specified JavaScript code is placed where the block is at the output.

 * Click on the block.
-* Expand Javascript panel.
+* Expand JavaScript panel.
-* Write your code inside the **Javascript (Inline)** text box.
+* Write your code inside the **JavaScript (Inline)** text box.
 * Click on Min button to minify the output.
 * Select JS or Babel options.
   * When JS is selected, the script will be printed *as is*.